Washington, DC

 Itinerary

-Welcome to the nation’s capital—a city shaped by movements and institutions, home to vibrant neighborhoods and global communities, where debates over democracy unfold not only in chambers of power, but in restaurants, music venues, and everyday public life.
+• Welcome to the nation’s capital—a city shaped by movements and institutions, home to vibrant neighborhoods and global communities, where debates over democracy unfold not only in chambers of power, but in restaurants, music venues, and everyday public life.

 Our first day situates the current moment in the United States within two essential frames: the global retreat of democracy and America’s own long, unfinished struggle to realize its democratic ideals.

-We begin our journey together at noon.
-Over lunch, we gather for an intimate, facilitated conversation with a leading authority on global democratic trends.
+Afterwards, we gather for an intimate conversation with a leading authority on global democratic trends.
 We explore how these trends are measured, where the United States fits within global patterns, and why international comparison matters for understanding democratic erosion at home.

-After dinner at a historic Washington restaurant, we board a private, guided sunset cruise on the Potomac River, viewing the city’s iconic monuments from the water over a glass of wine.
+In the evening, we board a private, guided sunset cruise on the Potomac River, viewing the city’s iconic monuments from the water over a glass of wine.
 This quiet moment offers space to reflect on the visible symbols of democracy and the often unseen forces that shape how power is exercised.

-Our second day centers on the institutional foundations of American democracy—the checks and balances designed to restrain executive authority—and what happens when they are strained.
+• Our second day centers on the institutional foundations of American democracy—the checks and balances designed to restrain executive authority—and what happens when they are strained.

-We begin the morning on Capitol Hill with those working inside one of the most consequential—and increasingly constrained—institutions of American democracy.
-Following a private, guided visit of the U.S. Capitol, we gather for an off-the-record discussion led by a former senior congressional official, offering his perspective on whether Congress’ role in balancing executive and judicial power has eroded under the Trump administration and what that means for the future.
+We begin the morning on Capitol Hill with those working inside one of the most consequential, and increasingly constrained, institutions of American democracy.
+Following a private tour of the U.S. Capitol, we gather for an off-the-record discussion led by a former senior congressional official, offering his perspective on whether Congress’ role in balancing executive and judicial power has eroded under the Trump administration and what that means for the future.

+The morning continues with a conversation with a member of Congress providing a rare, behind-the-scenes view of navigating polarization with a focus on strategy and adaptation in today’s constrained congressional environment.
 Drawing on firsthand experience, we explore how shifts in power, procedure, and political incentives have reshaped Congress’s ability to act as a check.

-The morning continues with a candid conversation with a member of Congress—or a senior staffer if the Congressperson is pulled away—providing a rare, behind-the-scenes view of how they advance an issue they care deeply about while navigating polarization, leadership control, and public scrutiny, with a focus on strategy and adaptation in today’s constrained congressional environment.

 The evening is yours to explore.
 Descend into the Dupont Circle Underground, a former streetcar station reimagined as a contemporary art space; have a signature Mint Julep at the Round Robin Bar, long frequented by presidents, diplomats—and those quietly observing them; or catch live jazz at Blues Alley, the nation’s oldest continuing jazz supper club, where legends like Dizzy Gillespie and Eva Cassidy once performed.